-A loan that has been paused is one where we feel that there is a measure of uncertainty and so the existence of a secondary market may be unfair to some people.
+A loan that has been paused is one where we feel that there is a measure of uncertainty and so the existence of a Loan Exchange may be unfair to some people.
 This may occur if a repayment is late or at risk.
 It may occur if we become aware of any change in the financial circumstances of a borrower or their client.
 It may occur if we feel that market activity is not normal in that loan and it may occur if the loan is a short term loan and we feel that it shouldn’t be traded (especially if we have been informed of early redemption of the loan).

 Pausing a loan is done at the complete discretion of Ablrate.